 What Are Solar String Inverters?

-String inverters are another type of inverter used in solar systems.
-Unlike microinverters, string inverters are centralized devices that convert the DC energy from a group of panels (a “string”) into AC energy.
+String inverters (also known as “central inverters”) are another type of inverter used in solar systems.
+Unlike microinverters, string inverters are centralised devices that convert the DC power from a group of panels (a “string”) into AC power.

 String inverters do the exact same thing that microinverters do, but they do it at a different location.
 They’re often installed on the side of the house near the main switchboard.
 It’s one piece of technology that does the converting instead of independent components mounted beneath the solar panels (microinverters).

 Cost: String inverter solar systems are cheaper.
-The upfront cost is lower and there’s the potential, as mentioned above, for them to pay themselves off more quickly than a microinverter solar system.
+The upfront cost is lower and there’s the potential, as mentioned above, for them to pay themselves off rapidly; quicker than a microinverter solar system.

 Installation: String inverters are a well-established technology with lots of companies offering availability, installation, and upkeep.
 Just about anyone working in solar can install them because string inverters have been around since the beginning of solar.
 Many electricians know how to install them.